mwongeraE/javascript-notes/notes.md

 To use the function, we call the function by just typing the function's name, and putting a parameter value inside parentheses after it.
 The

 computer will run the reusable code with the specific parameter value substituted into the code.

+#Return keyword

+The return keyword simply gives the programmer back the value that comes out of the function.
+So the function runs, and when the return keyword is used, the function will immediately stop running and return the value.

+example:

+// Parameter is a number, and we do math with that parameter

+var timesTwo = function(number) {

+    return number * 2;
+};

+// Call timesTwo here!

+var newNumber = timesTwo (8)

+console.log(newNumber);